oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 | forward     | post-op | eltwise   | Applies an @ref dnnl_api_eltwise operation to the result (currently only #dnnl_eltwise_relu algorithm is supported)

 @note As mentioned in @ref dev_guide_attributes, the post-ops should be used for inference only.
-For instance, using ReLU as a post-op would not produce an additional output `workspace` that is required to compute backward propagation correctly.
+For instance, using ReLU as a post-op would not produce the additional output `workspace` that is required to compute backward propagation correctly.
 Hence, in case of training one should use the #dnnl_fuse_norm_relu directly.